Cardio Or Weights First

 Biological processes during cardio and strength training

-Strength training is fueled by short bursts of energy or anaerobic energy from the glycogen stored in the muscles.
-It does not require more oxygen.
-Through a process called glycolysis, the glycogen is broken down into energy or ATP (Adenosine Triphosphate).
 The procedure also produces by-products that add back to the ATP to increase energy levels.
-This is the energy that the body uses during strength training, like pushups and weightlifting.
+This is the energy that the body uses during strength training, like push-ups and weightlifting.
 Interestingly, science points out that the by-products created during glycolysis can act as fuel in performing low-intensity cardio activities, enhancing the fat-burning process.
 Thus, many experts suggest strength training before cardio.

-Cardio or Strength First
+Cardio or Strength First?

 As for which workout to do first, the answer lies in first understanding your goals.
 Most fitness experts will first ask you what you wish to achieve during the training.
 Depending on your overall fitness goals, you will be advised accordingly.